INFORMSJoC/2024.0546/README.md

 ## Description

 A path-following algorithm works in MatLab software for computing pairwise stable networks.
 This repository includes the source code and computational results for all randomly generated numerical instances presented in the paper.
-For more details of pairwise stability and our algorithm, one can refer to the file `Manual.pdf` or our paper.
+See the file `Manual.pdf` or our paper for a detailed description of pairwise stability and the algorithm.

 ## Code files
 In the folder `src`, we show the codes of our algorithm LogTP.
 More precisely, LogTP has different versions that apply to different problems.

-`LogTPc`: an algorithm for problems that agents all have concave and differentiable utility functions, used in Section 5.2 and 5.4 of the paper.
+`LogTPc`: an algorithm for problems where agents all have concave and differentiable utility functions, used in Section 5.2 and 5.4 of the paper.

 `LogTPm`: an algorithm for problems of mixed-extension, agents all have multi-linear utility functions, used in Section 5.1 and 5.3 of the paper.